atlanhq/application-sdk/README.md

-# Phoenix SDK
+# Phoenix Application SDK

-Phoenix SDK is a Python library for developing applications on Atlan Platform.
+Phoenix Application SDK is a Python library for developing applications on Atlan Platform.

 ## Prerequisites